digipres/workbench/src/formats/lookup.md

 ### To Do

 - Drop extensions.parquet or switch it to denormalise the full dataset and see if it's faster.
+- File registry has a lot of empty names
 - Registry URLs :
   - missing prefix for Just Solve
   - Have erroneous trailing slash for LOC